4 Reasons Your Dog Licks Your Hand

 3. Something Tasty

 Sometimes the reason your dog will lick your hand is not rocket science.
 It could be that they can smell or taste something on your hand that they like.
-If, for example, you just finished making a meal or eating and your dog licks your hands, they might just be trying to get a taste of whatever it is you were handling.
+If, for example, you just finished making a meal or eating and your dog licks your hands, they might just be trying to get a taste of whatever it is you are handling.

-It should be noted that not everything we touch is safe for dogs and even though it may not be good for them doesn’t mean they won’t still try to lick your hands.
-You need to be careful around dogs after handling certain substances that may be harmful to them if they ingest it.
+It should be noted that not everything we touch is safe for dogs and even though it may not be good for them, it doesn’t mean they won’t still try to lick your hands.
+You need to be careful around dogs after handling certain substances that may be harmful to them if they ingest them.
 If you are working with something harmful, keep the dog away from the area or make sure you thoroughly wash your hands before petting them and letting them lick you to make sure your hands are free of anything potentially dangerous.

 4. Affection